 These commands may serve one of two general purposes - either to make some modifications to your workspace (eg. set up symlinks, move files around etc.) or perhaps to run validations using something like

-Perhaps worth noting is the fact that these commands run in the same shell session as the provider-specific initialization.
-So the initialization will have access to any shell variables exported by the preceding scripts, but these variables will not be persisted between steps.
+Perhaps worth noting is the fact that these commands run in the same shell session as the phase itself.
+So the phase will have access to any shell variables exported by the preceding scripts, but these variables will not be persisted between steps unless explicitly requested.
 This is particularly useful for retrieving one-off initialization secrets (eg. sensitive credentials).

 Stack name and description are pretty self-explanatory.
 The required name is what you'll see in the stack list on the home screen and menu selection dropdown.
 Make sure that it's informative enough to be able to immediately communicate the purpose of the stack, but short enough so that it fits nicely in the dropdown, and no important information is cut off.